-The soils of this site formed mostly in slope alluvium from sandstone.
-Surface soils are loamy sand in texture.
+The soils of this site formed mostly in alluvium derived from limestone, sandstone, and shale.
+Surface soils are loam to sandy loam in texture.
 Rock fragments may be present on the soil surface and throughout the profile, but make up less than 35 percent of the soil volume.
-These soils are deep to very deep, excessively well-drained, and have rapid permeability. pH is moderately alkaline, and available water-holding capacity ranges from 2 to 3 inches of water in the upper 60 inches of soil.
-The soil moisture regime is mostly aridic bordering on ustic and the soil temperature regime is frigid.
-Precipitation ranges from 12-16 inches annually.
+These soils are deep to very deep, well-drained, and have moderate to moderately rapid permeability. pH is slightly to moderately alkaline.
+Available water-holding capacity ranges from 4 to 8 inches of water in the upper 60 inches of soil.
+The soil moisture regime is mostly ustic and the soil temperature regime is frigid.
+Precipitation ranges from 16 to 22 inches annually.